Dear Reader,

 This clarification is more consistent doctrinally.
 Except for the additional information contained in the Coray records, the concept of unconditional salvation for disobedient children would contradict many foundational teachings of the Prophet Joseph Smith, including the second article of faith that “men will be punished for their own sins.”

-Elder Bednar's attempt to finesse defective teachings has two significant flaws.
+Elder Bednar's attempt to finesse defective teachings has three significant flaws.
 First, saying "sealings" of faithful parents secures their posterity "who have not transgressed" is as meaningless as saying if incarcerated felons can prove their parents were faithful, they will be released from prisonprovided that can also prove they are not guilty of the crimes for which they have been convicted.
 Second, his correctly stating that giving power to parents to save their children would be contrary to the second article of faith does nothing to alter the fact that the entirety of work for the dead is based on someone doing something for someone else, rendering most of humanity "profoundly disadvantaged" because of the inaction of others—thereby creating the sucking sound noted above in which the second article of faith goes down the drain.
+Third, Brigham Young and Lorenzo Snow also both asserted that faithful parents will not lose their posterity.
+Brigham Young stated that "no power of earth or hell can separate them (children) from their parents in eternity" provided the parents "conduct themselves towards them as they should, binding them to the Lord by their faith and prayers."
+(Doctrines of Salvation, 2:90-91) Lorenzo Snow stated that all parents who "succeed in securing eternal glory . . . will save our posterity."
+(Collected Discourses, Brian H. Stuy, 3:364)

 By the way, the following sentence from the original paper above is another example of temple work's assault on the second article of faith: Polygamous aspects included a father "and all your house both old and young (Rough Stone Rolling, page 439) being promised exaltation by Joseph Smith after the father granted permission for a daughter to enter into plural marriage with Joseph.